-Chart 17: Change in OPCI net inflows
+Chart 17: Net inflows for OPCIs

 Specific functioning of the market for OPCI shares

 Inflows must also be assessed at the level of individual OPCIs.
 For this purpose, the previous indicators are broken down into quartiles (maximum, 3rd quartile, 2nd quartile or median, 1st quartile and minimum) for entire universe of funds and for each year of observation.